ecdye/zram-config/doc/src/zram-config.md

 ## *sync*

 Syncs any changes back to persistent storage.
 This ensures no data will be lost in the case of sudden power loss.

+If you sync only one single target instead of all targets as specified in the /etc/ztab, you can add an additional option [target] to the sync parameter.

 # OPTIONS